telefonicaid/fiware-cygnus/doc/cygnus-ngsi/flume_extensions_catalogue/ngsi_cartodb_sink.md

 [Top](#top)

 ###<a name="section3.2"></a>Authentication and authorization
-Authentication is done by means of a API key related to the project.
-Once authenticated, the client is only allowed to create, read, update and delete PostgreSQL tables in the project space (PostgreSQL schema) within the organization (PostgreSQL database).
+Authentication is done by means of an API key related to the username.
+Once authenticated, the client is only allowed to create, read, update and delete PostgreSQL tables in the user space (PostgreSQL schema) within the organization (PostgreSQL database).

 [Top](#top)